llnl/ygm/docs/sphinx/ygm/comm.rst

 Communicator Hello World
 ------------------------

 Here we will walk through a basic "hello world" YGM program.
-The [examples directory](/examples/) contains several other examples, including many using YGM's storage containers.
+The `examples directory`_ in the `YGM tutorial`_ contains several other examples, including many using YGM's storage containers.

 To begin, headers for a YGM communicator are needed: